Skip to content

 ## Open Source Maintenance Fee

-This project requires an [Open Source Maintenance
+This project participates in the [Open Source Maintenance Fee](https://opensourcemaintenancefee.org).

 To pay the Maintenance Fee, [become a Sponsor](https://github.com/sponsors/<YOURORGNAME>).